dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 .medium_small[![](img/data-event-flow.png)]

 * parent components send data down as `props`
-* children pass up actions in callbacks
+* children pass up events in callbacks

 ???
 * this can get a little tricky as you'll see